Why your last video didn't work. (It wasn't the production.)

 • Formats mapped to objectives — what each piece is for, not just what it is

-Phase 04 — 04 How
+Phase 04 How

-The system to ship, measure and improve.
+The system to produce, publish and perfect.

 A repeatable loop you run yourself — so every pound of budget compounds, and the next video is sharper, not slower.
 This is the phase that turns a one-off into a capability.